avowkind/groat/source/_posts/SciCoCom-Roundup.md

 	* For all the talk of advanced technology a lot of benefit from moving up one step on the maturity model - e.g start using version control.
 	* Some organisations are data rich but information poor, they have a multitude of data sets that are hard to discover, lack clear documentation and data models, lack processes and the means to analyse, and there is a lack of experienced data science capability.
 * Legacy code & Silos
 	 * Some organisations have very long running systems, e.g. Nationally Significant databases.
 These promote extreme conservatism and resistance to change.
-There is a requirement for long term statistics - whether for climate or job figures to be consistantly produced the same way each year.
+There is a requirement for long term statistics - whether for climate or job figures to be consistently produced the same way each year.
    * Older systems have often evolved over time and have no as built description or design documentation.
 * Labour costs massively outweigh compute equipment costs, yet the nature of IT budgets is that a researcher may have to work with a slow PC or wait weeks for access to online resources.
 * How easy is it for scientists to